HwiyeolJo/ExtroForWVEnrich/README.md

-# Expansional Retrofitting for Word Vector Enrichment
-Anonymous code repository for the paper submitted in EMNLP 2020.
+Anonymous code repository for the paper submitted in ACL 2021.

 ## Main Codes are based on JupyterNotebook
 Note that these main codes are uploaded before the deadline :)